2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 tags: talon
 author: Emily Shea
 ---
 So you've decided to try using speech recognition to write code.
-You've installed all the things and it's time to start talking to your computer, but where to start?
-Learning a new keyboard layout can be daunting, so an even more extreme change to using speech can be very intimidating, or even seem impossible.
-If you are looking to use voice and feeling like "OMG HOW DO I EVEN", I've compiled some learning strategies and tips to help you get started.
+You've installed all the things[^1] and it's time to start talking to your computer, but where do you start?
+If you are feeling like "OMG HOW DO I EVEN" with voice coding, I've compiled some learning strategies and tips to help you get started.

 _All functionality described in this post came from either [my Talon libraries] or [Talon Community repository].
-The voice commands are not part of Talon, but use Talon's API, so any of them can be customized or extended._
+The voice commands are not part of Talon, but use Talon's API, so any of them can be customized or extended.
+Talon is under rapid development, so the examples may change._

-_This post assumes that you already have a working voice set up and that you are using [Talon](https://talonvoice.com/) and Dragon Dictation.
-If you need help with the set up, check out the [Talon docs](https://talonvoice.com/docs/index.html#document-index), join the [Talon Slack][], and check out this video house9Tube put together._

-<iframe width="560" height="315" src="https://www.youtube.com/embed/oB5TGMEhQp4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Start with the Basics